-- Providing improved environmental conditions for display areas within the historic houses; - Establishing a Museum 'precinct' with the park to make it more visible to visitors; - Developing an 8,200 square foot visitor orientation facility that provides an archives and consolidated collection storage areas meeting accepted museum and environmental standards; - Developing an orientation exhibit that tells the overall story of Oshawa.
+- Providing improved environmental conditions for display areas within the historic houses; - Establishing a Museum 'precinct' with the park to make it more visible to visitors; - Developing an 8,200 square foot visitor orientation facility that provides an archives and consolidated collection storage areas meeting accepted museum and environmental standards; - Developing an orientation exhibit that tells the overall story of Oshawa.45 the existing buildings.

-By and large, the O.C.M. has implemented many of the recommendations from the 1996 although the visitor orientation facility was not pursued largely due to a focus on improving the existing buildings.
 However, with O.C.M. noting increasing demands for program and storage space, they believe that a new building would reconcile these needs.

+By and large, the O.C.M. has implemented many of the recommendations from the 1996 although the visitor orientation facility was not pursued largely due to a focus on improving

-&lt;sup>45 Sears & Russell Consultants Limited.
+45 Sears & Russell Consultants Limited.
 Feasibility Study for the Oshawa Sydenham Museum: Final Report.
 April 1996.